Case Studies and Success Stories

 East Jordan Students Help Innovative Project

-Tucked away about an hour northeast of Traverse City along a section of Lake Charlevoix, East Jordan is a year around destination.
+Tucked away about an hour northeast of Traverse City along a section of Lake Charlevoix, East Jordan is a year-round destination.
 Tourists can be seen flocking to nearby beaches in the summertime and taking in some of Michigan’s best skiing in the winter.
-In short, East Jordan offers things that are familiar to and […]
+In short, East Jordan offers things that are familiar to and beloved […]

 Southfield Infrastructure Help Keep Kids Safe